AltspaceVR/altspacevr-project-image-searcher/README.md

 For Part 1b, you will implement the "Save" functionality.
 For this part:

 * Implement the CRUD operations in `DatabaseUtil` so photo information can be queried, saved, and loaded from a local db.

 * Update `ItemListAdapter.onBindViewHolder` to have the proper `ClickListener` attached when the user clicks the `saveText` label on the `ViewHolder`.
 When clicked, this label should toggle between the photo being saved in the user's local db or deleted.

 # Part 2 - Enhancements

-TODO
-Now that you have a working cursor, and can point at and select objects, now build some functionality that might be fun in VR that showcases your skills and creativity.
-This is the open ended part of the project, and is your chance to blow us away!
+Now that you have a working app for browsing + saving images, build some functionality that might be fun that showcases your skills and creativity.
+This is the open-ended part of the project, and is your chance to blow us away!

 Some potential ideas:

-- Use the cursor to manipulate objects, and add multiplayer!
+- Add multiple tabs so you can easily browse your saved images.

-- Improve the cursor to be more usable.
+- Add the ability to save searches.

-- Add some custom shaders, behaviors, or effects to objects to show off your graphics chops.

-- Add a control scheme or widgets that let the user do stuff with objects.

-- Create some kind of interactive game.
+- Add some type of photo editing and sharing tools.

 - Anything you want!
-Got some new Unity technique you want to try?
-Use this as an excuse!
-Don’t feel limited by the sample scene, feel free to create a new scene and leverage your cursor code in some novel way.
+Is there some new Android library or API you want to try?
+Use this as an excuse.
+Feel free to add any new Activities to the app as needed.

 Feel free to use 3rd party code or assets for this part of the project, keeping in mind our assessment criteria (noted at the top of the README.)